 Developing a routine is extremely important for an expat.
 Decide when you’re going to complete daily tasks.
 Create a schedule to Skype or FaceTime with family back home.
 Plan out your vacation schedule well in advance of your travels.
 This is something that I struggled with at first, but has made a tremendous difference in my time abroad.

 Because our initial commitment to Copenhagen was six months, but would likely turn permanent, we erred on the side of caution.
 We did a lot of traveling in our first few months.
+We called it the Travel Trap.
 This made building a routine tough.
 We were finding it hard to live like locals when we were traveling to other European cities so frequently.
 We also hosted a lot of visitors for the same reason.
 They didn’t know if we would be staying in Denmark beyond the six month marker.
 Once we settled into a routine, we were able to experience a little more expat harmony.
 Things felt more like home and there was a lot less stress.

 I did a lot of research before moving to Denmark about how leaving home to move abroad can drive anyone to some degree of culture shock.
 Depending on the source, the timelines were different, but everyone agreed that it happens between 3 and 6 months.
 It is true that the novelty of your new surroundings wear off.
 You eventually feel like an outsider in your new country, but it’s important to remember that you’re a cultural guest.
 You have to keep learning and plugging along.